jeetsukumaran/DendroPy/doc/sumtrees.rst

     If for some reason the previous link does not work, you could simply go to `DendroPy <http://sourceforge.net/projects/dendropy/>`_ site and from there navigate to the correct download page.

+Note that you might end up downloading a newer version of DendroPy, in which case the version numbers in the file and directory names may not correspond exactly to those given in the examples.
+For example, you may end up with "``DendroPy-2.1.1rc3.tar.gz``" rather than "``DendroPy-2.0.0.tar.gz``".
+However, as long as you substitute the correct archive and directory name in the examples and discussion below, everything else should remain the same.

 #.
 Expand the downloaded archive

     This step varies depending on the operating system and the particular programs that you have installed.